 Half a World Away by Cynthia Kadohata

 Twelve-year-old Jaden is not an easy adoptee for his family.
 He’s emotionally disconnected and now his parents want to add a new younger brother for him from Kazakhstan.
 It’s not easy to choose at the orphanage but Jaden finds himself drawn to a toddler with severe special needs.
 It’s not the baby that his parents want but it’s the first time he finds himself able to care about someone else.
 Could it be that he needs this toddler as much as this child needs him?
-But what about the baby his parents have already committed to? [chapter book, ages 10 and up]
+But what about the baby his parents have already committed to? [middle grade, ages 10 and up]

 Father in Wheelchair